phy6boy/pyphy6/README.md

 # MyPhysics
-A collection of python programs that can be used for physics education
+A collection of simple python programs that can be used for physics education

-All contributions are welcomed!